Run classic Mac OS apps in Windows | How to use it | What it contains | Acknowledgments | Support

 If SheepShaver locks up: While the MacOS9 app is running, a small Mac-like icon appears in your Windows system tray.
 You may click on this to open a menu that includes "Force Quit."
 You may click on this to shut down SheepShaver forcibly; you will be asked to confirm that you intend to do this.
 (SheepShaver is notably unstable, and liable to crash without warning, so this feature may be useful.)

-You may use the supplied SheepShaverGUI app to modify the system, but the file transfer and printing features will only work if you launch the MacOS9 app from the MacOS9 desktop icon or the MacOS9.exe program inside the MacOS9 folder!
+You may use the supplied SheepShaverGUI app (in the Programs folder inside the MacOS9 folder) to modify the system, but the file transfer and printing features will only work if you launch the MacOS9 app from the MacOS9 desktop icon or the MacOS9.exe program inside the MacOS9 folder!
 If you launch SheepShaver from the SheepShaverGUI, you may get error messages about the file transfer system; if this occurs, shut down SheepShaver and relaunch the MacOS9 icon or MacOS9.exe program.

 If, on your system, SheepShaver starts up with the error message "Cannot map second Kernel Data area: 487", then go to the Programs folder inside the MacOS9 folder, rename SheepShaver.exe to SheepShaver-old.exe and rename SheepShaver-noJIT.exe to SheepShaver.exe.
 This alternate version will probably be slower, but should at least run.
 (This error message occurs unpredictably on some systems but not on others.)